Agent

 You can configure the model through an underlyingChatGenerator. - Can use external tools.

-The tools include pipeline components, entire pipelines, and custom functions. - Lets you define custom exit conditions.
+The tools include entire pipelines, custom functions, and MCP servers. - Lets you define custom exit conditions.

 Exit conditions specify when the Agent should stop, for example, after generating text or using a specific tool. - Maintains conversation history.

 The Agent keeps track of events during a single interaction.
-To maintain context across multiple queries (like in a real chat), use the deepset AI Platform Chat endpoint orDeepsetChatHistoryParser. - Allows real-time streaming responses.
+To maintain context across multiple queries (like in a real chat), use the Haystack Enterprise Platform Chat endpoint orDeepsetChatHistoryParser. - Allows real-time streaming responses.

 Streaming is supported for both synchronous and asynchronous mode. - Supports asynchronous execution.